 You may also like

-In the luxury hotels enigmatically called “W” the Starwood Group’s emphasises a confident, youthful brand—focused on fun, recreation and music.
-But only after visiting W Retreat Maldives we realised that what truly defines the W experience is the excellent service and attention to the smallest of details.
+In the luxury hotels enigmatically called “W”, the Marriott International emphasizes a confident, youthful brand—focused on fun, recreation and music.
+But only after visiting W Retreat Maldives we realized that what truly defines the W experience is the excellent service and attention to the smallest of details.

 Read our review: W Retreat & Spa Maldives, Maldives